thientran1707/IVLE-Login/README.md

 Now just store the token and use it in your request.

+##What's next?
+As every token has its expire time.
+You should [validate](https://wiki.nus.edu.sg/display/ivlelapi/Login) the token when necessary.

 ##Disclaim
 The method stated above can be easily found if you understand a little HTTP and with Chrome's developer tool.

 At the time of writing this repo, this method is working perfectly.
 It may work for a long time but **no guarantee is made**.

 The repo should be using for learning and developing purpose only.

+This repo is not a good practice in general XD.